demondahunter/Skilled-Reborn-v1/README.md

 # Skilled-Reborn
 i added

-- NoSlow For Module Testing.
+- Speed (Bhop) for movement testing

 ☮ all credits to the skilled. ✌